jonnymind/SIRPAS/Books/Base_System.md

 ### Mixing different skill ranges

-In some cases, it is necessary to mix differently ranged skills as attack and defences.
+In some cases, it is necessary to mix differently ranged skills as attack and defenses.

 For example, an archer could be overcome by a soldier armed with a sword.
-It might then be be forced, or simply prefer, to use its _archery_ skill as its defence.
+It might then be be forced, or simply prefer, to use its _archery_ skill as its defense.

 Similarly, a martial artist could spot a shooter, and decide to use its _full contact_ skill to try and avoid to be hit.